turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 ### Planning & Requirements

 The authoritative project requirements will be created and maintained in collaboration with your client through Pivotal Tracker.
-This means that the requirements for your team may differ significantly from others groups.
+This means that the requirements for your team will differ significantly from others groups.

-## Base Expectations
+## Application Concepts

 You're expected to complete the following functional and non-functional requirements, which describe an application and accompanying gem that function as a user activity feed, API consumer, and API producer.

-You will also need to focus on an excellent user experience, and your stakeholders will emphasize that when reviewing and accepting stories during the show and tell sessions.
+You will also need to build an excellent user experience.
+Your stakeholders will emphasize usability when reviewing and accepting stories during the show and tell sessions.
+If a feature is not highly useable, then it's not customer-ready and can't be accepted.

-### Functional Requirements

-The application will host multiple users and their respective feeds.

-* Feeds show posts in descending chronological order
-* Feeds should be paginated to show a reasonable number of elements per page
-* Various paging and scrolling approaches may be used including pagination links, infinite scroll, etc

-#### Custom Concepts

-Each group will work on some customized version of the FeedEngine concept.
-The [custom project concepts]({% page_url feed_engine_concepts.html %}) are listed separately, this document focuses on the common requirements.
+Each group will work on one of the [custom project concepts]({% page_url feed_engine_concepts.html %}) selected at the beginning of the project.

-The expectations in this document have *lower precedence* than those in the custom concepts or those developed in customer meetings.

-### Technical Requirements
+## Technical Requirements

-#### Caching and Data Querying
+### Caching and Data Querying

 Take advantage of caching techniques and efficient data queries as used in prior projects.